ncla/LoungeDestroyer/README.md

 * Button for re-fetching your inventory on match page (experimental)
 * Removes stream and stream chat on match pages

+You can discuss about LoungeDestroyer on our [subreddit](http://www.reddit.com/r/loungedestroyer/).

 ![Screenshot of match page added buttons](http://puu.sh/ax7Wr/512a8e7c7a.png)
 ![Market prices for items, market listing links and market search added in popup](http://puu.sh/ax80W/4aa5cf71e2.png)
 ![LoungeDestroyer settings window](http://puu.sh/az3tA/beb6194190.png)